paularmstrong/onerepo/docs/src/content/docs/api/index.md

 };
 ```

-Given the preceding configuration, commands will be searched for within the `commands/` directory at the root of the repository as well as a directory of the same name at the root of each workspace:
+Given the preceding configuration, commands will be searched for within the `commands/` directory at the root of the repository as well as a directory of the same name at the root of each Workspace:

 - `<root>/commands/*`
 - `<root>/<workspaces>/commands/*`